supercam19/SMAPI-Profile-Manager/README.md

 When building the program back into an exe file, you can use the build.bat file, but be sure to replace the file path to the customtkinter with the one shown when you run<br>
 `pip show customtkinter`
+<br> {Note: You can use the dev_build.bat file to build the program with a python console open}
+<br> {Note: The provided batch files for building the program require [pyinstaller](https://pyinstaller.org/en/stable/) to be installed}

+All custom icons for the program are found in assets/iconsheet.png.
+The icons are 64x64 pixels.
+<br> If you use paint.net, you can use the provided .pdn file to edit the iconsheet with tile gridlines included.